top of page

 Our business is Earth Observation within the fields of Scientific Data Processing and Intelligent Software Applications.

-s[&]t mission: s[&]t provides software and processors for new satellites to the European Space Agency and the Norwegian Ecosystem for SmallSATs.
+• S[&]T Norway provides software and processors for new satellites to the European Space Agency and the Norwegian Ecosystem for SmallSATs.

-s[&]t process and analyse satellite images for monitoring the environment, applying advanced machine learning.
+• S[&]T Norway process and analyse satellite images for monitoring the environment, applying advanced machine learning.

-use of satellite data - products and services - extracting useful information to provide digital maps with analysis tooling for monitoring state and changes in our natural environment
+C. Adding value to satellite data – products and services – extracting useful information to provide digital maps with analysis tooling for monitoring state and changes in our natural environment

 University of California Los Angeles (UCLA) – Earth, Planetary and Space Sciences One major collaborating research partner is the Department of Earth, Planetary and Space Sciences at Uni- versity of California in Los Angeles (UCLA).
 UCLA's Department of Earth, Planetary, and Space Sciences is a preeminent academic center for studies of the Earth and Planets.
 It includes over thirty full-time faculty, sixty graduate students from around the world, and forty researchers engaged in a wide range of research extending from the center of the Earth to planetary sys- tems surrounding other stars.
 The department maintains strong involvement in domestic and international space missions, including providing instruments and scientific leadership for DAWN, Artemis, Lunar Reconnaissance Orbiter, Insight, and Europa Clipper.